 EDU 377.
 Literacy in the 21st Century.
 (3 h)

 This course examines the impact of emerging literacy trends on 21st century students in a digital, global world.
-There is specific focus on engaging reluctant and struggling readers.

 EDU 381.
 Special Needs Seminar.
 (1 h)